USDA 1890 Scholars Program

 - Be a U.S. citizen

-- Have been accepted for admission or currently attending one of the nineteen 1890 Historically Black Land-Grant Universities.
+- Be accepted for admission or currently attending one of the nineteen 1890 Historically Black Land-Grant Universities

 - Study agriculture, food, natural resource sciences, or other related academic disciplines